Back To Search Results

 Introduction

-Amniotic band syndrome (ABS) comprises various congenital anomalies, which include disruption, deformation, and malformations of organs that were intended to develop normally (see Image.
-Amniotic Band Syndrome).[1]
-ABS should be called a sequence rather than a syndrome because the pattern of anomalies in ABS is related to an insult that can result from multiple etiologies.
-In contrast, a syndrome refers to patterns of congenital anomalies that are known to result from a single etiology (eg, Turner syndrome is due to an XO chromosomal anomaly).
-Likewise, ABS has many names: amnion rupture sequence, ADAM complex (amniotic deformities/adhesions/mutilations), amniotic band disruption complex, congenital constricting bands, terminal transverse defects, and Streeter anomaly.[2]
+Amniotic band syndrome may be a misnomer and is better characterized as a sequence than a syndrome, as anomalies are related to an insult that can result from multiple etiologies.
+In contrast, a syndrome refers to patterns of congenital anomalies known to result from a single etiology (eg, Turner syndrome is due to XO chromosomal anomaly).
+Amniotic band syndrome has several synonyms: ADAM-sequence (amniotic deformity/adhesion/mutilation), amniotic disruption complex, congenital constricting bands, and Streeter dysplasia.[1]

 Etiology